lucyrunner/bitcoin-mining-erlang/README.md

 ```

 **Output (some repeated `bench;301557` lines are just the deterministic
-benchmark re-finding the same coin across trials — expected, not an
+benchmark that repetitively finds the same coin across trials):**
-error):**
 ```
 WorkUnit     Hashes/sec
 200          541900.00